CuteNikki/poke-helper/README.md

 Now fill in the `.env` file.
 There is an example file in this project.

-Creates or update tables in your database:
+Create or update tables in your database:

 ```bash
 bunx prisma migrate dev